corrode/corrode.github.io/content/blog/ugly/index.md

 #### Stage 3: Bargaining

-> "Maybe if I just use more `.unwrap()` calls and sprinkle in some `unsafe` blocks, I can write Rust the way I want to."
+> "Maybe if I just use more `.unwrap()` calls and sprinkle in some `Rc<RefCell<T>>`, I can write Rust the way I want to."

 Desperate to make progress, developers start making dangerous compromises.
-They liberally use `.clone()` to silence ownership errors, wrap simple operations in `unsafe` blocks, and litter code with `.unwrap()` calls, effectively sidestepping Rust's safety guarantees while keeping all of its verbosity.
+They use `.clone()` to silence ownership errors, wrap simple operations in `unsafe` blocks, and litter code with `.unwrap()` calls, effectively sidestepping Rust's safety guarantees while keeping all of its verbosity.

 #### Stage 4: Depression

 > "I'll never get used to this language.
 My code is a mess of references, clones, and unnecessary mutations that even I can't read anymore."

 Reality sets in.
-Code becomes increasingly convoluted with superfluous mutable variables and overly complex data structures.
+Code becomes increasingly convoluted with mutable variables and needlessly low-level code.
 What started as a promising project now feels like an unreadable jumble of syntax.
-Although the code compiles, the code is ugly and hard to maintain.
+Although the code compiles, it is ugly and hard to maintain.
 It just doesn't feel right but developers can't quite put their finger on why.
-They feel trapped and don't know how to improve their code or even which questions to ask.
+They feel trapped and don't know how to improve the situation or even which questions to ask.

 #### Stage 5: Acceptance

-> "I see now that these idioms exist for a reason - my code is not only safer but actually more readable when I embrace Rust's patterns instead of fighting them."
+> "After refactoring, I see now that these idioms exist for a reason.
+My code is not only safer but actually more readable when I embrace Rust's patterns instead of fighting them."

 Finally, developers begin embracing idiomatic patterns and the philosophy behind Rust.
-They refactor their spaghetti code and leverage stronger types rather than resisting them.
+They refactor their spaghetti code and reach for stronger types rather than resisting them.
-Code becomes more maintainable, and they wonder how they ever wrote memory-unsafe code in other languages with such confidence.
+Code becomes more maintainable, and they wonder how they ever wrote code in other languages without tooling that gives you such confidence.

 ## Let Go Of Old Bad Habits

 Okay, you (or your team-member) reached acceptance, how can you do better?

 The first step is to acknowledge that your existing code goes against Rust's design principles.
-It's a symptom of outdated ideas from the past still haunting you and holding back your progress.
+It's band-aid around outdated ideas from the past still haunting you and holding back your progress.
-**Ugly Rust code is a band-aid around old, bad habits.**
+**Ugly Rust code is a symptom of old, bad habits.**

 Based on this realization, we can systematically improve the code.
 While we go through the refactoring, keep in mind that there is no single "right" way to improve the code, but that it all depends on the context and your goals.

-There are a few techniques that can help you write better Rust code, some of which we've discussed before:
+There are a few techniques that can help you write better Rust, some of which we've discussed before:

 - [Think in expressions](/blog/expressions)
 - [Immutability by default](/blog/immutability)